sidhika3/Room77_Assignment/README.md

 Install the NVM tool from here

 Click Here :-
 NVM install For Windows
 NVM install For Ubuntu
-    NVM install For Windows

     To add support for an additional node version type nvm install To switch to a different node version type nvm use